opportus/object-mapper/README.md

 API documentation is bound to code and complies to PHPDoc standards...

-Sections covering optional features for most use cases (yet important to be aware of) are collapsed in order to keep this document as easy as possible to read by new users.
+Sections covering *optional* features are collapsed in order to keep this document as easy as possible to read by new users.

 ## Use Cases

-Use this solution for mapping source to target object via extensible strategies and controls.
+Use this solution for mapping generically data from source to target object via extensible strategies and controls.

+Delegate responsibility of all of your data mapping to a generic, extensible, optimized, and tested mapping system.

-Leverage this solution to:
+Leverage that system to:

 -   Decouple your codebase from source and target mapping logic
--   Dynamically define control flow over data being transferred from source to target
+-   Dynamically define control flow over data being transferred from source to to target
 -   Generically define target model depending on source model and reciprocally
+-   Easily genericize, centralize, optimize and test your custom data mapping

 This project aims to provide a standard core system to higher level systems such as:

--   Data transformation
+-   Data transformer
 -   ORM
--   Form handling
+-   Form handler
--   Serialization
+-   Serializer
 -   Interlayer data mapping
 -   Data import
 -   ...

 Indeed, many systems have in common the essential and fundamental task of mapping data.
-Yet, most of the time, this aspect is neglected.
-Consequently, this mapping gets badly designed, reducing ilities of the integrating system.
+Yet, most of the time, this aspect is conceptually neglected.
-At contrario, developing that kind of system around a well designed, tested and optimized mapper allows that system and its users to leverage it the ways mentioned above.
+Consequently, this mapping gets badly designed, reducing ilities of the system it is the essence of.
+At contrario, architecturing and developing that kind of system around a well designed, tested and optimized mapper allows that system and its users to leverage it such as mentioned above.

 ## Roadmap